Allison Payne

 Allison Payne (February 12, 1964 – September 1, 2021) was a nine-time Emmy Award winner, a 21-year anchorwoman with WGN-TV, a veteran international journalist, a popular public speaker, and an actively involved community builder.
 She was a longtime anchor and reporter at CW affiliate and cable superstation WGN-TV in Chicago, Illinois.
 Payne served as co-anchor of the WGN Midday News from 11 a.m.-1 p.m.

 Payne also launched Payne Productions, Incorporated, a television production company which served to help students interested in the broadcasting business.
 Payne remained active in broadcasting via freelance work until her death.

 Background

 Payne was born in Richmond, Virginia, to Dana and Kathryn Payne.
 When she was five, her parents moved north to Detroit, Michigan, where Payne attended St. Rita's Catholic grade school.
 She was a graduate of Renaissance High School in Detroit and held a B.A. in Liberal Arts from the University of Detroit Mercy.
 Payne attended Bowling Green State University in Ohio for her master's degree in radio/TV/film.
-Payne was a member of Delta Sigma Theta Sorority, Inc.
+Payne was a member of Delta Sigma Theta sorority.